MJKWoolnough/minecraft/nbt/README.md

 type Double float64
 ```

-Double is an implementation of the Data interface
+Double is an implementation of the Data interface.

 #### func (Double) Copy

 ```go
 func (d Double) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Double) Equal